 My MIYM Chicken has got to be one of my all time favorite dinner ideas.
 Why?
 Melt In Your Mouth Chicken is an EASY chicken recipe and packs so much flavor into tender chicken breasts.
 My family devours this recipe.

-We eat more chicken recipes in our house than any other meat for sure, like my Balsamic Chicken, my Cheesy Artichoke Chicken, my Crescent Chicken…the list goes on and on.
+We eat more chicken recipes in our house than any other meat for sure.
+Chicken enchiladas, crack chicken, shredded chicken …the list goes on and on.
 And real talk, chicken nuggets are basically the perfect food…soooo.
 Chicken is just an easy starting point for dinner, and you only need a few ingredients to make it completely different every night you use it!
+Today we’re making “Melt In Your Mouth” chicken, which is basically ultra-tender chicken breasts that are full of flavor and served with cheese.

 What You’ll Need

 The prep time on this Melt In Your Mouth Chicken Recipe is literally minutes.
-Here’s what you’ll need:
+Here’s a quick look at what you’ll need along with my notes.
+Be sure to scroll down to the recipe card for a printable list.

 How to Make Melt In Your Mouth Chicken